nagydani/seedling/seed/README.md

 all other words must be ultimately defined in terms of these.

-Computations in Seed may *succeed* or *fail* (see below for more details), however, all toplevel computations in Seed source must succeed.
+Computations in Seed may *succeed* or *fail* (see the Sprout documentation for details), however, all toplevel computations in Seed source must succeed.

 The behavior of Seed in case of encountering undefined words or failing computations is undefined.
 Sensible behavior for interactive use may be outputting error messages and/or restarting, but it is not required.

 ## Word Reference